idcrook/shairport-sync-mqtt-display/python-flask-socketio-server/README.md

 socket.gaierror: [Errno -2] Name or service not known
 ```

-you should add the mqtt broker host that you are using to `/etc/hosts` on the computer that is hosting the webserver apple.
-For example, and entry like:
+you should add the mqtt broker host that you are using to `/etc/hosts` on the computer that is running this Flask webserver app.
+For example, an entry like:

 ```
-192.168.1.42 rpi
+192.168.1.42 mqtthostname
 ```

 #### Browser address to connect to on home network